day8/re-frame/docs/Coeffects.md

     ... return a map of effects)
 ```

-Notice how previously the first arg was `db` and now it is `coeffects`.  `coeffects` contains a
+Notice how previously the first arg was `db` and now it is `coeffects`.  `coeffects` is a map, and it contains a
 `:db` key which is the current application state.
-It is a superset of `db`.
-It is a bigger
+But it can contain other keys holding data about other aspects of
-world to compute against.
+the world.
+So `coeffects` is a superset of `db`.
+It is a bigger world to compute against.

 ##  A Motivating Example